eothL/m-height-problem-DNN-project/new_test_summary.md

-# Project Summary: Model Optimization for m-height Prediction
+# Activation, loss fonction and Model Optimization for m-height Prediction

 This document summarizes the iterative process of experimenting with and optimizing a ResNet-based model for the m-height prediction task.